jonasberge/euler/README.txt

          N is the unique number of the problem on the projecteuler.net site. optionally opens the file in Sublime Text if that's installed.

-run <N>  runs the problem with the number N in the current directory.
+run <N>  runs the problem with the number N by looking for it in
+		 the current directory or in any of desk/, solved/ or drawer/.

-fin <N>  finishes the problem with the number N.
+fin <N>  finishes the problem with the number N
-         it is moved into the solved/ folder.
+         by moving it into the solved/ folder.

 repl     clears the terminal and opens an interactive Python REPL.
          press CTRL-D to exit. press CTRL-L to clear the output buffer.